jeff5/very-slow-jython/docs/src/site/sphinx/architecture/interpreter-structure.rst

-Unless a platform thread is confined to one interpreter, there is a problem here: a platform thread in need of a reference to its current thread state, must find it in the GIL of the current interpreter.
+Unless a platform thread is confined to one interpreter, there is a problem here: a platform thread in need of a reference to its current thread state, must find it in the LIL of the current interpreter.
 Previously the interpreter was found through the thread state, using the universal GIL.
 How does a platform thread first establish the current interpreter?